School Group Field Trip Museum Classes & Planetarium Shows

 Planetarium Shows

-NEW!
-Touch the Stars - Grades 3+
+Cities of the Future - Grades 3+

-Solar System Tour - All grade levels
+Solar System Tour - All grade levels, Educator Led

 All grade levels - Our Solar System has everything you could want!
 Planets!
 Moons!
 Asteroids! and Comets!
 All swirling around our one and only star, the Sun.
 Students will learn about all the different objects that populate the Solar System and get a glimpse at the force that keeps worlds spinning.